MatheusPitsch/MatheusPitsch/README.md

 **'Hello World' My name is Matheus Pitsch 🐙**

-- 👨‍💻  Profession: Software Engineering Assistant.
+- 👨‍💻  Profession: Open To Work.

 - 🐱‍👤  Objective: Become an expert in .NET.